kubevela/kubevela/docs/en/rollout/rollout.md

   ```
   Use can check the status of the ApplicationRollout and wait for the rollout to complete.

-4. User can continue to modify the application image tag and apply
+3. User can continue to modify the application image tag and apply.This will generate new AppRevision `test-rolling-v2`
   ```yaml
   apiVersion: core.oam.dev/v1beta1
   kind: Application